Prototype apps with Mapbox in Framer X

 - Click on the Components icon.

-- Under the Mapbox heading, there is a grey box — this is the Mapbox component.
-Click and drag this box into the frame you just created.
+- There is a gray box under the Mapbox heading.
+This is the Mapbox component.
+Click and drag this box into the frame you created.

 - A new Mapbox map will populate inside the frame.
 You can resize and position the map within the frame.